-This operation is used for retrieving an already issued app-specific ACR.
+This operation is used for retrieving an already issued application-specific ACR.
 List returned may contain more than one ACR.
 For instance the list may contain a revoked ACR and an active ACR.
-It is assumed, through methods (e.g. OAuth token) which is beyond the scope of this document, the server knows how to determine which ACRs belong to a given application and appropriately list them in the response
+It is assumed thatthe server knows how to determine which ACRs belong to a given application and appropriately list them in the response, through methods which are beyond the scope of this document (e.g. using the access token provided in the HTTP request header – see [Auho4API]).

 Example 1: Retrieve the issued ACR using “auth” keyword (Informative)